bl-kt/bl-kt/README.md

 (They/Them)

-I'm a Software Engineering student ([@portsoc](httpsL//github.com/portsoc)) I'm interested in Front-end Development and UX.
+I'm a Software Engineering student ([@portsoc](httpsL//github.com/portsoc)) interested in Front-end Development and UX.

 I'm working on:
 - Various Portfolio Website Commissions